-Since ski season is just about here, we found some of the best ski backpacks to carry all your gear.
+With the ski season in full swing, we found some of the best ski backpacks to carry all your gear.
 Whether it’s a holiday you have been planning for months or a spur of the moment trip, now is the time to make sure you have all the right skiing and snowboarding equipment.
 There is still time for last-minute purchases before you head off on the slopes.
 If you’re an avid skier, you no doubt already have the basics — skis (or a snowboard), goggles, a ski helmet, and winter laters.
 But what about a good backpack to stash all that gear?

 To help you know which pack is best for your winter adventures, we’ve sifted through what’s available and tested a slew of models from the best outdoor brands on the market.
 Here are our picks of the best men’s ski backpacks.

 Deuter Freerider Pro 34+ Snow / Ski Backpack